orggue/adidas-zaragoza/advanced-kubernetes/02_resources.md

 ### Resource Quota

-Quotas can be set per-namespace
+Quotas can be set per-namespace.
-* maximum request and limit across all pods
+* maximum request and limit across all pods.
-* applies to each type of resource (CPU, mem)
+* applies to each type of resource (CPU, mem).
-* user must specify request or limit
+* user must specify request or limit.
-* maximum number of a particular kind of object
+* maximum number of a particular kind of object.
-Ensure no user/app/department abuses the cluster
+Ensure no user/app/department abuses the cluster.

-Applied at admission time
+Applied at admission time.

-Pods which specify explicitly resource limits and requests will not pick up the namespace default values.
+Pods which explicitly specify resource limits and requests will not pick up the namespace default values.

 ----